Our Guide to Living & Working in Lugano

 The city’s cultural hub is a spectacular piece of architecture and is home to the Museo d’Arte della Svizzera Italiana and Concert Hall.
 The museum houses the finest art of the region and is committed to preserving and extending the regions cultural appeal.
 The concert hall hosts a range a musical and theatre events, many of which are free of charge.

 Lugano is very much a musical city with numerous festivals showcasing different genres of music.
-For jazz lovers, the Estival Jazz provides open air concerts in summer free of charge.
+For jazz lovers, the Estival Jazz provides open-air concerts in summer free of charge.
 In the autumn months, the Blue’s to Bop festival gets the town centre dancing with a variety of different music, from pop to soul being played out on stages.
 Free to enter, this lively festival can be the perfect end to the summer.
 If food excites you more than music, the colourful and vibrant Festa d'Autunno is the place for you.
 With a range of different, often unique treats on offer as well as some fine local wines, this festival is perfect to truly get a taste of Lugano.

 Where to Live

 There is a range of housing options available to expats heading to Lugano.
-Monthly rates for renting tend to range between 1500-2500 CHF; prices will vary in accordance to location and mountain views.
-In short, if you desire a spectacular view of the Swiss mountains then you may have to pay premium for it.
+Monthly rates for renting tend to range between 1500-2500 CHF; prices will vary in accordance with location and mountain views.
+In short, if you desire a spectacular view of the Swiss mountains then you may have to pay a premium for it.
 If transport links are important in your choice of living, it is recommended to stay within Lugano’s central areas which offer easier access to the city itself.

-Public education in Lugano and throughout the canton of Ticino, is carried out in Italian which can prove difficult for children of expats from outside of Italy.
+Public education in Lugano and throughout the canton of Ticino is carried out in Italian which can prove difficult for children of expats from outside of Italy.
 Thankfully, International Schools are available throughout Switzerland.
 Lugano is in close proximity to two international schools; the International School of Ticino and The American School in Switzerland (TASIS).
 Both offer students the chance to gain international qualifications such as the International Baccalaureate and makes the transition across countries slightly easier.
 Places may be limited; therefore it is recommended that you apply in advance and make schooling a priority prior to arrival in Lugano.

 If you are interested in a move to Lugano or anywhere else in the world and would like to speak to Kingpin International about International Tax Opportunities, please contact a member of the team.
 Alternatively, please browse our current International Tax vacancies.